ABOUT MT (STEVEN) ROSE, TEACHER

 From 1980 to 1985 he studied with other senior students of Professor Cheng: Benjamin Pang Jeng Lo, Ed Young and Maggie Newman.
 In 1985 he moved to Sonoma County, California where he continued his studies with Mr. Lo and Martin Inn in San Francisco.

-Since 1986, Mr. Rose has been teaching students of all ages at his studio, Whirling Wind Tai Chi Chuan (previously called Sonoma Mountain School of Tai Chi Chuan).
-Other teaching positions include:
+From 1986 to 2017, Mr. Rose taught students of all ages at his studio, Whirling Wind Tai Chi Chuan (previously called Sonoma Mountain School of Tai Chi Chuan).

 |1995-2012||Treatment programs for incarcerated teens at Sonoma County Juvenile Probation|